balanced/balanced-docs/overview/rev1/guides/quickstart/payouts.rst

 .. cssclass:: list-noindent list-style-none

   - ✓ Create a ``Credit``
-  - ✓ Create several ``Credits`` to a split payment to multiple recipient bank accounts
+  - ✓ Create ``Credits`` to a split payment to between the merchant and marketplace

 Ensure you have met these points before proceeding.